 Induction will provide more information about the student learning experience and your role in ensuring it comes up to the expectations of your class.
-Check the UUSU website for more details on dates and times and how to access our online training if you miss out on your campus sessions.
-Look in your inbox for our emails with updates and information on supplementary skill-based training sessions we offer during the year.
+Check the UUSU website for more details on how to access our online training sessions.
+Check your inbox for our emails and bi-weekly newsletter with important updates and information on supplementary skill-based training sessions we offer during the year.